-"In order for me to be the person that I wanted to become, I saw myself as the weakest person that God ever created."
+"In order for me to be the person that I wanted to become, I saw myself as the weakest person that God ever created.
+I wanted to change that into being the hardest man ever created."

-• The childhood fits.
+The childhood is a textbook Eight origin.
 Beaten with a belt at his father's roller rink.
-Held back in second grade because he could not read.
-A noose drawn in his Spanish workbook.
-Goggins learned early that solid ground becomes quicksand without warning.
+Held back for not being able to read.
+A noose drawn in his workbook.
+He learned early that the world eats the soft, and decided he would never again be the one getting eaten.

 What is David Goggins's personality type?